lkesteloot/unsong/unsong.md

 “Deny it!” said Clark.
 “Maybe she’ll keep some respect for you!”

 “I deny being married to Dylan,” Erica told Sohu.
 But the Cometspawn had already floated over to Dylan’s director chair.
-“MIHAN-TAIG-SAROS-ATHTEN-GAHANOR…” she started.
+“MIHAN-TAIG-SAROS-ATHTEN-GAHANOR...” she started.
 The Confounding Name.
 Dylan’s eyes glassed over briefly.

 “There,” she said.
 “Pretty sure the Universe owes me big for that one.
 And you too.”
 She spoke the same word to Erica.
 “Be glad I don’t have time to deal with whatever else is going on here.
 But I got what I needed.”